Francis Chagrin: Career

 By playing in nightclubs and cafes and writing popular songs, he funded himself for two years, from 1933, at the Ecole Normale, where his teachers included Paul Dukas and Nadia Boulanger, and settled in England in 1936.

 At the outbreak of World War II, he was appointed musical adviser and composer-in-chief to the BBC French Service and the programme Les Français parlent aux Français.
 For this, he was decorated Officier d'Academie by the French government in 1948.
 He spoke French fluently, as well as perfect English (with a French accent), Romanian and German, and good Italian and Spanish.
 For a trip to the USSR in October 1966, he studied Russian.

 In January 1943 Chagrin founded The Committee for the Promotion of New Music (later renamed Society for the Promotion of New Music) with the intention of promoting the creation, performance and appreciation of new music by young and unestablished composers.
-Ralph Vaughan Williams agreed to be its president, with Arthur Bliss the committee's vice-president.Payne, Anthony.
-"Society for the Promotion of New Music", Grove Music Online, Oxford University Press, retrieved 15 June 2014.
+Ralph Vaughan Williams agreed to be its president, with Arthur Bliss the committee's vice-president.
 In his obituary of Chagrin, fellow composer Benjamin Frankel said that through the Society Chagrin "gave many composers (not only the young ones) their first opportunity of a hearing: he had travelled abroad as our representative, had battled with publishers and spoken passionately on the question of performing rights.
 He had, in fact, become the first person to whom we turned when composer's problems arose".

 In 1951 Chagrin formed his own chamber group, the Francis Chagrin Ensemble which performed and broadcast regularly over the next two decades, including many first performances.